georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

 There are many functions for manipulating character data types.
-Two examples are `paste()`, which combines text strings into a single variable separated by spaces (`paste0()` does the same without the spaces):
+Two examples are `paste()`, which combines text strings into a single variable separated by spaces. `paste0()` does the same without the spaces):

 ~~~